AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 Manipulating table data often requires accessing rows or selections of rows, so the methods described here are used in some samples in the in the [Data Manipulation](#data_manipulation) section – see [Reading](#reading), [Searching](#searching), [Iterating](#iterating).

 ## Data Manipulation

+You can perform the following data operations (including CRUD):

 * [Reading](#reading)
 * [Searching](#searching)